rurounijones/dont_bayes_me_bro/README.md

 To create your corpus.
 This may take a while depending on the size of your source data.
 Once it is finished you should have a corpus file of about 17MB in size.

+To test the filter performance we run emails taken from the original dataset and feed them through the filter.
+This can be done using rake; for 1000 emails use

+`rake benchmark:1000`

+for 10,000 emails user

+`rake benchmark:10000`

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/dont_bayes_me_bro/fork )